 Downhill skiing is a lifelong sport.
 While you can learn at any age, kids have the advantage of being flexible, nimble and relatively fearless.
 Most ski schools will teach children as young as age 3.
-With good instruction, most children can ski independently on a beginner slope in just a few days.
+With good instruction, many kids can ski independently on a beginner slope in just a few days.

-Long underwear: Wool and synthetic base layers (make sure there is no cotton content) both do the trick.
-If you are going to buy only 1 set (top and bottom), go with a midweight model.
+Long underwear: Either synthetic or merino wool base layers (make sure there is no cotton content) both do the trick.
+If you are going to buy only one set (top and bottom), go with a midweight model.
 This next-to-skin layer shouldn't be too tight or restrictive—kids will end up wearing their "long johns" as a stand-alone layer before and after they ski.

 Goggles: Medium-tint styles are best for all-condition wear.
-Children's goggles generally cost around $30 and last for 2 to 3 seasons if kept in a soft sack when not in use.
-Ideally, buy goggles and a helmet as a package—many are designed to work together so there's no "gaper gap" on the forehead.
+Children's goggles generally start around $25 and last for two to three seasons if kept in a soft sack when not in use.
+Alternatively, buy goggles and a helmet as a package—many are designed to work together so there's no "gaper gap" on the forehead.

 Mittens: Mittens are better than gloves for warmth.
-Look for a waterproof, well-insulated pair, ideally with a rip-and-stick type closure pocket for warmers (below).
+Look for a waterproof, well-insulated pair, ideally with a rip-and-stick type closure pocket for warmers.
 Wrist cuffs should be long enough to either extend under or over jacket cuffs by a couple of inches.

-While it's generally more convenient to own gear, renting and season-long leasing are both smart options.
+While it's usually more convenient to own gear, renting and season-long leasing are both smart options for kids.

 Most kids can get 2 seasons out of skis, boots and poles, so it makes financial sense to buy gear if you have a child who is enthusiastically involved in the sport or if you plan on handing down the gear to another child.